consci210/-Enkokilish-/README.md

 Interactive UI and fun animations
 User-friendly and easy to navigate

+## Show your support if you like my project ⭐

 ## 🤝 Contribution Guidelines
 I welcome contributions to Enkokilish!
 If you'd like to make a contribution, please follow these guidelines: